quintel/merit/README.md

 The total demand is used to scale up the **normalized** demand curve to it produce the correct demand curve.

+#### Marginal costs

+The marginal_costs per plant are calculated by normalizing the variable costs of the plant by the amount of MWh it has produced.
+The marginal costs are calculated in ETEngine and are called merit_order_variable_costs_per(:mwh_electricity).

+#### Fixed costs and variable costs

+The fixed costs are calculated in ETEngine and are a given constant per plant.

+The variable costs are calculated in ETEngine by summing up fuel costs, CO2-emission costs and variable operation and maintenance costs.
+In ETEngine the function variable_costs_per(:mw_electricity) gives

 ## Output